Takeaways from Michigan’s big win at Minnesota

 Michigan had Dug McDaniel start the game at the 1, and had Bufkin run the point when McDaniel was out, and I thought they both did a fine job.

-They combined to score 30 points and shot the ball extremely well from deep (12/17 from the field) on top of moving the ball well (11 combined assists) and playing decent on-ball defense.
+They combined to score 30 points and shot the ball extremely well from deep (12-of-17 from the field) on top of moving the ball well (11 combined assists) and playing decent on-ball defense.

 Shooting the lights out, especially in the first half, definitely made life easy for both of them.
 Hopefully once the Big Ten gauntlet kicks off after the New Year, both guys will be even more confident running the offense.

-Also, props to McDaniel for playing his butt off in his first collegiate start (15 points, 7 assists, 5/6 from the field, never played too fast).
-He played great in this one, didn’t make many mistakes, and was a huge reason why Michigan won by such a large margin.
+Also, props to McDaniel for playing his butt off in his first collegiate start (15 points, seven assists, 5-for-6 from the field, never played too fast).
+He played great in this one, didn’t make many mistakes and was a huge reason why Michigan won by such a large margin.

-It may be an up-and-down year for McDaniel, as is often the case for freshman point guards in the Big Ten, but so far he’s off to a great start.
+It may be an up-and-down year for McDaniel, as is often the case for freshmen point guards in the Big Ten, but so far he’s off to a great start.

 Taking advantage of turnovers

-As Vikings fans know too well from watching Kirk Cousins in primetime, Minnesota did a horrible job taking care of the ball in this one.
-The Golden Gophers turned it over 16 times, including 9 turnovers in the first half.
+As Vikings fans know too well from watching Kirk Cousins in primetime, Minnesota did a horrible job taking care of the ball in this game.
+The Golden Gophers turned it over 16 times, including nine in the first half.

 For a team that has struggled on the defensive end all year long, this was a solid performance by the Wolverines on that end of the floor.